IBM/watson-nao-robot/README.md

 # Steps

-Follow these steps to setup and run this developer journey.
+Follow these steps to setup and run this code pattern.
 The steps are described in detail below.

 1. [Sign up for IBM Cloud](#1-sign-up-for-ibm-cloud)